FAQs

 1. How much does an issue of Kalliope cost?

-We are a free publication thanks to Penn State.
+We are a free publication thanks to Penn State’s English department.

 2. When is Kalliope published?

-The print edition of Kalliope is published at the end of the spring semester each academic year.
-Folio, Kalliope‘s fall chapbook, is published at the beginning of the spring semester
+Kalliope is published at the end of the spring semester.
+Folio, our fall chapbook, is published at the beginning of the spring semester.

-3. Where can I pick up a copy of this year’s edition?
+3. Where can I pick up copies of Kalliope and Folio?

-You can pick up the latest edition of Kalliope and the chapbook Folio in several locations near entrances to the HUB, the ground floor of Burrowes Building, the front entryways to Sparks Building and Willard Buildings, as well as at Abba Java Coffeehouse in downtown State College.
+You can pick up copies Kalliope and Folio in several locations near entrances to the HUB, the ground floor of Burrowes Building, the front entryways of Sparks and Willard Buildings, Abba Java Coffeehouse in downtown State College, and the Print Factory in Bellefonte.

 4. How can I get involved?

 Submitting is easy.
-Check out our submissions page for details.
+See our submissions page for details.

 6. Can I submit to multiple categories?